 “I haven’t given up on it,” Brown said.
 “I want someone [at the VA] to explain to me why they won’t take this to the White House again.
 How much discussion has to take place before anything is changed?”

-In his office in mid-August, Brown sorted through claims on his computer – ones he had helped get approved and others he is working on.
+Continuing the fight In his office in mid-August, Brown sorted through claims on his computer – ones he had helped get approved and others he is working on.
 He printed pages and pages of documents from a well-used Epson printer and talked absentmindedly to his two English bulldogs, Tigger and Ms. Piggy.

 A framed recognition of service in the 82nd Airborne Division -- originally belonging to McDonald, who gifted it to Brown -- marks the relationship between the two men.
 They both served in the same company, about 15 years apart.